 Laundry is always something that needs to be done in our house.

 Because of this, I try to complete a load of laundry every morning to keep the laundry train going.
 If I already have something in the washer or dryer, I just move everything over or “shuffle” the laundry.
 This helps me keep on track.

 7. Mommy Eats Breakfast

 Okay, it may sound crazy that I wait until all of this is done to finally make myself something to eat for breakfast, but I promise I have a reason for this.
 I used to eat at the same time as my kids but I found myself never being able to really finish my breakfast.

 Between the kids asking for more of this or needing me to help them open this or that.
 And even breaking up arguments was a daily occurrence at the table.

 I later found that by waiting until my kids had eaten and gone off to play, I was able to sit in peace and eat my breakfast without anyone calling me constantly.
 It really means a lot for me to have these few minutes to myself and have the chance to eat with little interruption.

-8. Look over Calender and Write My To Do List
+8. Look Over Calendar and Write My To-Do List

 If you are a stay at home mom you know just as well as I do that you still have plenty on your calendar to keep up with.
 For my family, I have doctor’s appointments almost weekly and as a mommy blogger, I also have my blog posts mapped out to keep me on schedule.